No.

 No. A felony conviction makes you ineligible.

-The Police Officer candidate pool that has been established following the 2020 Police Officer recruitment and the selection in 2021.
-If you applied to the Police Officer recruitment in 2020 and were not randomly selected, you will have an opportunity to reapply as will be accepting applications to be randomly selected to take the written test during our open application period from January 31 - February 25, 2022.
-Please continue to monitor PAPDrecruit.com and your email inbox for updates.
+If you applied to the Police Officer recruitment in 2022 and were not randomly selected, you will have an opportunity to re-apply during a future application period.
+Please continue to monitor the PAPDrecruit website and your email inbox for updates.

 If you are claiming a fee exemption, you will be asked to provide documentation of your situation, which should include one of the following: